How to make the most of your annual leave before (and after) parental leave

 Ideas to consider:

-• Gradual return: Use annual leave to top up part-time hours so you’re paid as if you’re full-time.
+• Gradual return: Use annual leave to supplement part-time hours, allowing you to receive full-time pay.
 This gives both you and your baby time to adjust to new routines.
-In addition, securing your preferred days at daycare can be challenging, and you might need to pay for full-time daycare even before you return to full-time hours.
+Securing your preferred days at daycare can be challenging, and you may need to pay for full-time daycare even before returning to full-time hours.

-• Trial runs: Take leave to test daycare, your commute, and your new routine.
+• Trial runs: Take annual leave to test daycare, your commute, and your new routine.

-• Buffer days: Reserve some leave for those inevitable sick days when daycare starts.
+• Buffer days: Reserve some annual leave for those inevitable illnesses when daycare starts and you’ve drained your sick leave balance

-Note: If you're using leave soon after returning, check how it will be paid — it may be based on your reduced average earnings.
-See The impact of parental leave on annual leave.
+Note: If you're using annual leave soon after returning, check how it will be paid — it may be based on your reduced average earnings.
+See: The impact of parental leave on annual leave.

 5. Combine with employer-paid parental leave